 - It extends the reach of the model to include health and mental health promotion and illness prevention activities through population based programming (see figure below).
 With objective continuous outcome monitoring applied to both clinic and whole population interventions, the model becomes a useful heuristic for administrative decision making as well as community collaboration.

 Stepped Care 2.0 provides rapid, same day, flexible access to wellness and mental health resources.
 Rapid upstream access is important since early intervention is key to preventing more serious health and mental health conditions.The approach is aimed at empowering clients to maximize and manage their own health to the best of their ability.
-Clients of Stepped Care 2.0 have a variety of options:
+Clients of Stepped Care 2.0 in Newfoundland and Labrador have a variety of options:

 - 24/7 web portal access to community service directories, navigation strategies, information about mental health in general, and self-help tools.